RamehNagella/DevTinder/homework.md

 - Explore the Mongoose Documentation for MOdel methods
 - What re the options in a model.findByIdAndUpdate method, expore all the options
 - API updata the user with emailId

+8

+- Explore schema options from the documention
+- add required, unique, lowercase,min, minLength, trim
+- Add default,
+- Create a custome validate function for gender
+- Improve the DB schema - PUT all appropriate validations on each feild in Schema
+- Add timestamp to schema